How Involved Can I Get in the Adoption Planning?

 Adoption and the Birth Father

-The adoption process is a tricky one.
+The adoption process is a tricky one for birth fathers.
 Most planning is focused on birth mothers, and for good reason.
 It is her body that is changing on a daily basis.
 It is the birth mother who is growing a life inside of her.
 She is feeling the baby move, grow and thrive.
 The birth mother has more physically invested in the adoption.
 Likewise, in most instances, it is the birth mother who takes responsibility for the child once he or she is born.

 The birth father who wishes to be involved in adoption planning should take the time to learn as much as possible about open adoptions.
 He should do his own research, make a list of questions and have them answered by professionals.
 He can talk over any of his concerns with an adoption specialist or counselor.
 He should also talk these ideas through with the birth mom.
 Keeping communication open is vital, especially if the birth mother and father are not in a long-term relationship..